devgurung/sso/slack_intg.md

 	 - Set Identity Provider Issuer to https://www.hsauth.hypermine.in/keycloak/auth/realms/master.(This is available in the SAML metadata that we downloaded in the previous step)
 	 - Set Public Certificate by reading x.509 Certificate from the downloaded SAML metadata.
 	 - Under advanced setting select both "Responses Signed" and "Assertions Signed".
-	 - Keep Settings as it is.
+	 - Keep Settings options as it is.
 	 - Finally you can customize the sign in button using "Customize" option.
 	 - Clicking on Save configuration button will take you to HyperSign login page to test the integration.